 Casinos – In the last few months alone, we’ve seen a number of network operators diversifying into the world of online casino games.
 While many well-established sites and new bingo sites offer their members a sizeable selection of side games, slots, scratch cards, and casino games, their owners seem to be realising that it’s hard to provide players with a truly diverse and extension range of both bingo games and casino games.
 Hence, a new trend appears to be emerging which encourages players to ‘follow’ their favourite bingo brands as they venture into the brave, new world of online casinos.
 By signing-up at the operator’s new online casino, players can still remain a part of their preferred bingo community and feel close to the brand while also broadening their horizons and gaining access to more games and prizes.

 Social media promotion – Most bingo brands now have their own Facebook and Twitter pages where fans can interact and enjoy more bingo fun.
 However as free just for fun social bingo apps become more and more popular, we will see existing bingo sites using social media in new ways to help combat this and keep our interest with them.
 For example, some operators now offer their social media followers free game cards in return for following their accounts on Twitter and Facebook.
 Plus, in a similar fashion to the chat games you often encounter on bingo sites, several brands run exclusive social media competitions that include quiz questions, caption competitions, and photo contests that allow participants to win loyalty points and BBz.
-Expect more competitions, bonuses and exclusive social media only offers in 2016.
+You can expect more competitions, bonuses and exclusive social media only offers in the coming year.